axzinker/blenderFace/vignettes/blenderFace.md

 # Workflow of Blender-data post-processing with the blenderFace package

 For using the blenderFace package it is assumed, that you have tracked facial movements for at least two subjects, following the "Step_by_Step_Instructions.pdf".
 The output of this procedure is a csv file for each participant, which includes the x,y,z-axis movement of the tracked facial markers.
 Additionally, you need to mark the frames for which a stimulus was presented to the participants.
-This must be done for each participant (a.k.a. csv file) in a column called "stimulustype" which marks the frames for which a stimulus was presented to the participant (e.g., "posing happiness" or viewing an emotion eliciting film clip).
+This must be done for each participant (a.k.a. csv file) in a column called "Stimulustype" which marks the frames for which a stimulus was presented to the participant (e.g., "posing happiness" or viewing an emotion eliciting film clip).
 Unfortunately, there is no function or procedure that helps you with this step, because it strongly depends on how you presented the stimuli and how you recorded the video clips of the participants.
 If you know the start- and stop-frames of the presented stimuli, for example, by recording the computer screen via a mirror in the back of the participant, you can fill in  the stimulustype-colums by hand using a spreadsheet programm.

 The blenderFace package contains raw data sets of two subjects (in fact, it is one subject recorded and tracked twice) which already have the stimulustype-column attached.